 For a boot that can handle any terrain, a wide temperature range, and feel great on your feet, the Salomon X Ultra's are very difficult to beat.

 The X Ultra 3 scored highly in the comfort metric (especially after breaking them in!).
 If we had to choose a boot to wear for long days, it would be the X Ultra 3 Mid, because they provide the comfort of a burlier boot, while also remaining breathable and light on the foot.
 Weight is essential for comfort, as you end up having to lift extra weight each time you step with a more massive boot.
-Though the mega-cushioned HOKA ONE ONE Tor Ultra might have an edge in footbed comfort, these boots have a more full range of application.
+The Salewa Alpenrose Ultra Mid is an incredibly lightweight boot, though we found it to have less padding overall than the Salomon.

 These boots do seem to run big in comparison the X Ultra 2.
 This may also be because the boots are slightly sturdier than the previous model, making them feel bigger.
 We suggest trying them on before buying a pair (or purchasing from a retailer that allows returns).
 The same size boot in the 2 and 3 version of the X Ultra feel quite differently; the X Ultra 3 Mid provides more support underfoot and more stability in the ankle.
 This makes them a good option for longer trips, especially when carrying heavy loads, an improvement upon the previous iteration.